-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 “It’s been as if my life has gone on without my permission.
 I have been a bystander in my life,” she told the Philadelphia Inquirer in 1989.

 At 14, the couple had a child, who would die in a swimming pool accident three years later.
-Lewis' infidelity and drug use further strained the marriage, and they got divorced in 1971.
-Lewis, who is still alive, married for
+Lewis’ infidelity and drug use further strained the marriage, and they got divorced in 1971.
+Lewis was married to his seventh wife at the time of his death in 2022.
+He kept it in the family again — she was reportedly his cousin’s ex-wife.

 Marvin Gaye

-Note: This story originally ran Feb.
-3, 2016, and has been updated.